retirement savings | august 7, 2023

 Investing in the stock market requires a long-term perspective.
 If you focus on the short term, it’s easy to let emotions influence your investment decisions, as the market fluctuates frequently.

-Bottom line: Remaining invested through downturns and corrections may allow you to take advantage of long-term growth potential.
+Bottom line: Remaining invested through downturns and corrections allows you to take advantage of long-term growth potential.

 (Fig. 2) Asset Class Returns by Holding Period